The Lawrence University Honor System Charter was adopted by faculty and students in 1970 and amended in 1983, 1998, 2017, and 2021.

 - Communication of decision: The decision of the Council will be presented in writing, and the statement must include the information that the student may appeal the decision to the Provost of the University within one week of receipt of the letter.
-Once the written statement is completed, the Council reconvenes and reads the statement aloud.
-The respondent is expected to hear the decision.
-When appropriate, the professor involved in the case may also opt to hear the decision.

 - Confidentiality: All identifying information regarding hearings and decisions will be considered confidential and shared with select university personnel only on a “need to know” basis unless all those participating in the hearing before the Honor Council, including respondent, complainant, and witness, agree in writing to make public information from the case.

 - Appeal: A student may appeal a hearing decision to the Provost within one week of receiving the communication of decision.
 A careful and impartial recorded and written record of the hearing is kept for the use of the Provost in the case of an appeal.
 If the student appeals the decision, the Honor Council's decision stands until the Provost completes the review of the case.
 The Provost has one month to respond after receiving the appeal.

 - Reporting: At the beginning of each academic year the Honor Council will publish summaries of the cases of the preceding academic year.
 The summaries will in no way identify any individuals involved in the case.